hellerve/blog/wip/Congratulations!_You’re_Being_Audited.md

 ## See you around!

-This post didn’t contain as much information about my actual methods as I’d like it to, but I feel as if it is too long as it is already.
+This post didn’t contain as much information about my actual methods as I’d like it to, but I feel it's too long as it is already.
 I might come back to this topic in a while and talk about a more specific aspect of my craft, but for now you’ll have to deal with me being a little vague here and there and not really giving you actionable items.
 The truth is that every